 - Greater than or equal to

-In the following image, the report page is filtered for UnitPrice values that range between 500 and 1500.
+In the following image, the report page filters for LineTotal values that range between 2500.00 and 6000.00.

-When we select Less than or equal to, the left (lower value) handle of the slider bar disappears, and we can adjust only the upper bound of the slider bar.
-In the following image, we set the slider bar to 497.17.
+When you select Less than or equal to, the left (lower value) handle of the slider bar disappears, and you can adjust only the upper-bound limit of the slider bar.
+In the following image, we set the slider bar maximum to 5928.19.

-Lastly, if we select Greater than or equal to, then the right (highest value) slider bar handle disappears, and we can adjust the lower value, as seen in the following image.
-Now only items with a UnitPrice greater than or equal to 750.56 are displayed in the visuals on the report page.
+Lastly, if you select Greater than or equal to, then the right (higher value) slider bar handle disappears.
+You can then adjust the lower value, as seen in the following image.
+Now, only items with a LineTotal greater than or equal to 4902.99 display in the visuals on the report page.

 Limitations and considerations

-The following limitations and considerations currently apply to the numeric range slicer
+The following limitations and considerations apply to the numeric range slicer:

-- The numeric range slicer currently filters every underlying row in the data, not any aggregated value.
-For example, if a Sales Amount field is used, each transaction based on Sales Amount would be filtered upon, not the sum of Sales Amount for each data point of a visual.
+- The numeric range slicer filters every underlying row in the data, not any aggregated value.
+For example, let's say that you use a Sales Amount field.
+The slicer then filters each transaction based on the sales amount, not the sum of the sales amount for each data point of a visual.